Are you in a BOOK CLUB?

-Book clubs get a 30% discount on 4 or more books.
+Book clubs receive a 30% discount when ordering 3 or more copies of a book!

 If you have any book or author you would like a list of book club questions from, please let us know!
 So far we have questions for The Fabrications and The Egret.
 If we get many more, I will make downloadable PDFs.
 Have fun reading and mingling!